 If any capital loan is not paid within 50 years after it is granted from maximum effort debt service levies in excess of required debt service levies, the liability of the district on the loan is satisfied and discharged and interest on the loan ceases.

 The district must file a copy of the capital loan contract with the county auditor of each county in which any part of the district is situated.
 The county auditor shall enter the capital loan, evidenced by the contract, in the auditor's bond register.
 The commissioner shall keep a record of each capital loan and contract showing the name and address of the district, the date of the contract, and the amount of the loan initially approved.
-On receipt of the resolution required in subdivision 12, the commissioner shall issue warrants, which may be dispersed in accordance with the schedule in the contract, on the capital loan account for the amount that may be disbursed under subdivision 1.
-Interest on each disbursement of the capital loan amount accrues from the date on which the commissioner of management and budget issues the warrant.
+On receipt of the resolution required in subdivision 12, the commissioner shall issue payments, which may be dispersed in accordance with the schedule in the contract, on the capital loan account for the amount that may be disbursed under subdivision 1.
+Interest on each disbursement of the capital loan amount accrues from the date on which the commissioner of management and budget issues the payment.

 (a) A district having an outstanding state loan must not issue and sell any bonds on the public market, except to refund state loans, unless it agrees to make the maximum effort debt service levy in each later year at the higher rate provided in section 126C.63, subdivision 8, and unless it schedules the maturities of the bonds according to section 475.54, subdivision 2.
 A district that refunds bonds at a lower interest rate may continue to make the maximum effort debt service levy in each later year at the current rate provided in section 126C.63, subdivision 8, if the district can demonstrate to the commissioner's satisfaction that the district's repayments of the state loan will not be reduced below the previous year's level.
 The district must report each sale to the commissioner.